Mimicry-Protocol/mimicry-ethdenver2022-app/packages/synthetix/README.md

 To run Synthetix and Mimicry contracts on the same local node,
 1. Run `nvm use 16.0.0 && npm install` in Synthetix root
 2. Run `yarn chain` in monorepo root in one terminal to start a local node
-3. Run `node publish build -t` in a second terminal to build with test flags (required for local dev).
-4. Run `yarn deploy` from monorepo root
-5. Run `cp build/compiled/* ../hardhat/deployments/localhost/` to copy the json abis into the `yarn deploy` script
-5. Run `node publish deploy -y -n local --add-new-synths --ignore-safety-checks --fresh-deploy > deploy-log.txt && cd ../../ && yarn deploy` to deploy to the local node while ensuring new synth contracts will be generated and deployed.
-We need to ignore safety checks solely to acknowledge the contract is not upgradable and do a fresh deploy to avoid caching issues.
-The next command moves to the monorepo root and runs the monorepo build script that generates the interface file for the React FE.

-To expedite steps 3 onward, run `cd packages/synthetix && node publish build -t && cd ../../ && yarn deploy && cd packages/synthetix && cp build/compiled/* ../hardhat/deployments/localhost/ && node publish deploy -y -n local --add-new-synths --ignore-safety-checks --fresh-deploy && cd ../../ && yarn deploy` from the monorepo root.
-This takes ~10 minutes to run.

-Add `yarn start` to the end to start the web server.
+4. Run `./start.sh` from Synthetix root to build all contracts, deploy them and then start the web server.

+The command to build is `node publish build -t` from Synthetix root.

+The command to deploy is `node publish deploy -y -n local --add-new-synths --ignore-safety-checks --fresh-deploy` from Synthetix root.

+The command to start the web server is `yarn start` from the monorepo root or the react-app package.

  ---------------------------------